 Inhaling smoke can cause significant irritation to the body.

-A smoker’s cough, as it is called, can be dry or productive, meaning that it brings up phlegm.
+This cough can be dry or productive, meaning that it brings up phlegm.
 Sometimes, it can be so severe that it causes vomiting.

 Chronic obstructive pulmonary disorder (COPD)